eleniharlan/elenijr.net/_posts/recipe/2015-02-22-your-filename.md

 servings: "4"
 time: "30 mins prep, at least 3 hours cook time or longer"
 ingredient_1: 800g shin of beef or other stewing beef
+ingredient_2: "2 medium onions, sliced"
+ingredient_3: "2 carrots, diced"
+ingredient_4: "1-2 celery sticks, diced same as carrots"
+ingredient_5: "a sprig of thyme, a bay leaf or two"
+ingredient_6: "4 or 5 cloves of garlic, peeled and gently crushed with the back of the knife"
+ingredient_9: about 500 ml beef or vegetable stock
+ingredient_7: 1 tbsp tomato puree
+ingredient_8: 1 can of peeled plum tomatoes
+ingredient_10: a bit of olive oil for frying
 ---

 Despite some rather encouraging early spring days, I am reminded more often than I would like to be that it is still February, and therefore certainly not spring quite yet.
 Although mentally I am totally over winter, my body still requires winter nourishments, warm baths, and central heating, so I suppose those scrooges are right.
 And damn that groundhog too.